alphalon/kotlin-scripting/README.md

 The `//CMD` comment is used for identifying and documenting the available commands.
 It is required in order to distinguish from other uses of Kotlin script files (Gradle build scripts, etc).

 This comment may appear more than once for command resolution in `ko.kts` scripts, which support implementing multiple commands in a single file.
 For these scripts, the command is passed as the first argument.
-These special scripts can also be located in search root directories so creating a `scripts` subdirectory in your project is not necessary.
+These special scripts can also be located in search root directories so creating a `scripts` subdirectory in your project is not necessary when only utilizing this meta script.

 The presence of a `//HELP` comment indicates the script supports being called with the `--help` argument to output detailed usage information to the console.